• Skip to main content

 Instructions

-2. Combine eggs, cottage cheese and cheese in a large bowl.
-Stir in vegetable mixture until well combined.
+1. Combine eggs, cottage cheese and cheese in a large bowl.
+Blend the eggs and cottage cheese first if you want to.

 3. Spoon into a well-greased muffin tin.
 I fill my tins pretty full and usually make about 9 muffins.